paradigmxyz/alphanet/README.md

 ```bash
 $ make build-eip3074-bytecode
 ```
-This command uses the docker image from the [eip3074-tools] repo which contains patched versions of solc and forge compatible with the instructions introduced by EIP-3074.
+This command uses the docker image from the [foundry-alphanet] repo which contains patched versions of solc and forge compatible with the instructions introduced by EIP-3074.